-- Marshlands owing to its shallow groundwater and peaty soils. - Wainui due to the difficulties expected in renewing the existing consent and problems with overloading of the private YMCA scheme.

-- Birdlings Flat due to the impact on groundwater quality. - Little River due to high water table and water quality problems due to its proximity to Lake Forsythe. - Purau and Charteris Bay due to the increasing numbers of holiday homes with poor septic tanks being used as permanent residences. - Takamatua due to the number of individual schemes and some poor maintenance practices. - Aging pipe work particularly Lyttelton, Akaroa and Christchurch allowing increasing volumes of infiltration into the systems and thus overloading treatment plants and causing overflows into water bodies.
+- Marshlands owing to its shallow groundwater and peaty soils. - Wainui consents have been renewed for a land application solution which will include connection of the previously overloaded private YMCA scheme. - Birdlings Flat due to the potential impact on groundwater quality. - Little River due to high water table and water quality problems due to its proximity to Lake Forsythe. - Purau and Charteris Bay due to the increasing numbers of holiday homes with poor septic tanks being used as permanent residences. - Takamatua due to the number of individual schemes and some poor maintenance practices. - Aging pipe work particularly Lyttelton, Akaroa and Christchurch allowing increasing volumes of infiltration into the systems and thus overloading treatment plants and causing overflows into water bodies.